 "Savings from the implementation of the Improvement Authority's Energy Efficiency Program will pay for the Authority debt issued to finance the improvements, and provide a direct budgetary savings to local government," Feyl said.

 The Energy Efficiency Program has caught the eye of state officials, including the president of the Board of Public Utilities, Lee Solomon, who said his agency, through the state's Clean Energy Program, will work with the county and the Improvement Authority in support of the program.

 "Together, we can unlock these local energy audits and enable the implementation of energy savings measures that could provide a model for other local governments on how to cut their energy costs and reduce pressure on property taxes," Solomon said.

 The Improvement Authority is inviting municipalities, schools and authorities to a series of meetings on Jan.
 31 and Feb.
 1 to explain and gauge local government interest in the program.

-For more information on the Energy Efficiency Program, contact John Bonanni, Morris County administrator and chairman of the Improvement Authority,at 973-285-6047 or [email protected].
+For more information on the Energy Efficiency Program, Bonanni can be reached at 973-285-6047 or [email protected].